Mendeir/C-Primer/C++Primer/Sources/Chapter01/README.md

 ```
 > After you’ve predicted what will happen, test your answers by compiling a
   program with each of these statements.
 Correct any errors you encounter.

-> ## Answer:
+<p>&nbsp;</p>

-> In my opinion, statements 1,2,4 are the only legal ones as they are enclosed in double quotation marks which indicates that they are a *string literal*.
+> **Answer:** In my opinion, statements 1,2,4 are the only legal ones as they are enclosed in double quotation marks which indicates that they are a *string literal*.
 In the case of statement 4, the extra double quotation marks are being commented out which makes it legal.
 With these, statement 3 is illegal due to the first quotation mark being commented out making the code incomplete.
 This can be fixed by moving the quotation marks found inside the two delimiters to the end of the output operator<< or adding an additional double quotation mark before the semicolon making the correct code:
 ```
   (3)std::cout << "/* */ */";
 ```